ThioJoe/Auto-Synced-Translated-Dubs/README.md

 ### Notes:
 - This works best with subtitles that do not remove gaps between sentences and lines.
 - Right now it only supports Google Cloud API because that's what I'm most familiar with.
 But I plan to add support for Azure neural voices, because I think they sound better.
-- This script is optimized for my own personal workflow.
-I use OpenAI's Whisper to transcribe the videos, then use Descript to sync that transcription and touch it up with corrections.
-Then I export the SRT file with Descript, which I like because it does not just butt the start and end times of each subtitle line next to each other, which means this script will automatically have natural pauses between sentences.
-If you use subtitles from another program, you might find pauses are too short.
+- This script was written with my own personal workflow in mind.
+That is:
+    - I use **OpenAI Whisper** to transcribe the videos locally, then use **Descript** to sync that transcription and touch it up with corrections.
+    - Then I export the SRT file with Descript, which is ideal because it does not just butt the start and end times of each subtitle line next to each other. which means the resulting dub will preserve the pauses between sentences.
+If you use subtitles from another program, you might find the pauses between lines are too short.
+    - The SRT export settings in Descript that seem to work decently for dubbing are *150 max characters per line*, and *1 max line per card*.

 ----